alec-ibp/fastapi-aws-email-payment/README.md

 # fastapi-aws-email-payment

-An example API based on a payment service
+## An example API based on a payment service

+Webapp for upload items and manage the payment.

+User's roles:
+  - Admin
+  - Approver
+  - User

 Inspired  project by: @InesIvanova - https://github.com/InesIvanova